Pwd9000-ML/blog-devto/posts/2025/DevOps-Terraform-Idempotency/DevOps-Terraform-Idempotency.md

 ### 6. Provider level Errors

 **Scenario:** Errors that occur at the provider level in Azure, such as authentication issues, network problems, rate limiting, resource locks, azure policy restrictions, etc.
-***Errors:***

   ```hcl
   Error: AuthorizationFailed